Mature Masculine

 Joy

-Joy, in the Lover archetype, is more than a passing mood or happy personality.
-It is an inner brightness—a quiet, living presence in the heart that says "yes" to being alive.
+Joy, for the Lover, is more than a passing mood or happy personality.
+It is a living presence in the heart that says "yes" to being alive—the capacity for celebration, for delight in simple pleasures.
 This sense of joy flows like a gentle current beneath the surface, felt even in quiet or unremarkable moments.

-This joy doesn't depend on getting what we want or keeping things pleasant.
-It is the simple delight of existing, of feeling real and present in our own skin.
+Joy doesn't depend on getting what we want or keeping things pleasant.
+It is the delight of existing, of feeling real and present in our own skin.

 Joy and the Lover

 The Lover archetype seeks connection, intimacy, and full engagement with life.
-Joy is the Lover's natural radiance, an essential light that draws us toward deeper contact and feeling.
+Joy is the Lover's natural radiance.
+It draws us toward deeper contact and feeling.

-When the Lover is mature, joy arises from being fully present, from loving what is, from the simple fact of being alive.
-Even small moments—a shared glance, a breath of fresh air—can call forth this gentle, sustaining joy.
+When the Lover is mature, joy arises from being fully present and loving what is.
+Small moments—a shared glance, a breath of fresh air—can call forth celebration.

 The Feel of Joy

-When joy is present, the body feels lighter, more alive, more vibrant.
+When joy is present, the body feels lighter and more alive.

 Joy has a quality of overflow.
-It's not tight or grasping—it wants to share itself, to include others, to celebrate.
-You might find yourself smiling for no reason or wanting to reach out in some way.
+It's not tight or grasping—it wants to share itself and include others.
+We might find ourselves smiling for no reason or wanting to reach out.

 There's also a simplicity to real joy.
 It doesn't need much.
 A moment of beauty, a genuine connection, the sensation of being alive—these are enough.
 Sometimes, joy shows up in silence, in the brief pause before words.